psl-schaefer/cmi_pb_third_challenge/README.md

 - I used this model evaluation framework to test many combinations of models and features:
   - Models: LASSO, Elastic Net, Random Forest
+    - XGboost (or any other kind of boosting algorithm) is usually state-of-the-art in tabular ML problems, but here I was not sure about using it given the small amount of training data points we have (large-p-small-n), ...
   - Features: Power set of all assays

 - To choose the final model per task, I not only considered the perfomrance, but all of the following points: